No indication Dickason killed her kids out of love - psychiatrist

 A forensic psychiatrist who interviewed Lauren Dickason a week after she killed her children told a court she believes Dickason's actions were out of "a need for control and anger".

-Dr Simone McLeavey is the second expert called on by the Crown to suggest that the mother can't rely on the defences of insanity and infanticide.
+Dr Simone McLeavey is the second Crown expert witness to suggest that the mother can't rely on the defences of insanity and infanticide.

 Dickason has pleaded not guilty to murdering her girls, Liané, Karla and Maya in Timaru in September 2021.
 It is week three of the 42-year-old's trial at the Christchurch High Court.